couchbase/query/docs/n1ql-select.md

 to a single element based on the operand expression.
 OBJECT evaluates to an object whose name : value attributes are _name-expr_ : _expr_.

 _Name-expr_ must evaluate to a string.
-If not, that value is omitted from the result object.
+If not, that attribute is omitted from the result object.

 _range-xform:_